 The way Ware has approached representing memory, using discreet, disconnected chunks of story-fragments, references techniques utilized by modernist and post-modernist writers.
-Such texts might include Calvino’s If On a Winter’s Night a Traveller, Cortázar’s Hopscotch, or even Perec’s Life A User’s Manual.
+Such texts might include Calvino’s If On a Winter’s Night a Traveller (1979 original/1981 first English translation), Cortázar’s Hopscotch (1963 original/1966 first English translation), or even Perec’s Life A User’s Manual (1978 original/1987 first English translation).
 Indeed, Perec’s text has similarities to Building Stories, a fact that was noted by Stuart Kelly, the chair during the talk Ware gave at the Edinburgh Book Festival.
 Both works rely on the reader to form a whole from discreet chunks of disconnected narrative, and both are concerned with the architectural specificity of the spaces that the narratives inhabit.
 The case can be made that the codex book is not the form most suited to these critical engagements with narrative, simply the predominant form of mass-circulated textual media available to authors until the turn of the millennium.
 That is certainly the position Dirk Van Hulle espouses.
 Van Hulle (2008) argues that more ‘writerly’ texts (to use Barthes’ terminology), or any texts that eschew linear narrative structure, are at odds with the codex format they are bound in.
-Yet I would argue that a of the works cited above creatively engage with the printed format they have been distributed in, and in some cases actively take advantage of print’s limitations to problematize the nature of narrative.
+Yet I would argue that all of the works cited above creatively engage with the printed format they have been distributed in, and in some cases actively take advantage of print’s limitations to problematize the nature of narrative.

 Breaking from the codex as Ware does in Building Stories draws attention to the non-linearity of his narrative.
 Yet this work also signifies from the outset, being distributed in a box, that it must be approached differently from traditional comics.
 This changes how the reader engages with the text.
 A reader approaching Hopscotch (Cortázar 1998), with its unique reading system devised from the titular children’s game, has a different set of expectations and the juxtaposition of the reading method with the bound codex format is inherent to the reader’s engagement with the text.
 Van Hulle (2008) asserts that by emphasizing perspectivism over a singular narrative vision, texts such as these anticipate hypertextual reading strategies, refusing the necessity that narratives be read front to back, cover to cover.
-Yet a hyperlinked version of Hopscotch ould return the narrative to an unproblematized linear reading mode, disrupting the sense of play and active interaction that Cortez was experimenting with.
+Yet a hyperlinked version of Hopscotch could return the narrative to an unproblematized linear reading mode, disrupting the sense of play and active interaction that Cortez was experimenting with.